justinjoco/python-tutorial/docs/collections/dictionaries.md

 ```

 For the rest of the tutorial, I will be using `_map` as variable names for dictionary types, as associative key-value structures are generally called `maps` in other languages.
-In Python 3.6+, dictionaries maintain element insertion order, so you need not use `OrderedDict` to maintain an ordered dictionary, though it may be helpful for readability.
+In Python 3.6 and later versions, dictionaries maintain element insertion order, so you need not use `OrderedDict` to maintain an ordered dictionary, though it may be helpful for readability.

 ## Creating a dictionary
 To create a dictionary, use curly braces: